vanniktech/gradle-android-junit-jacoco-plugin/README.md

 Gradle plugin that generates JaCoCo reports from an Android Gradle Project.
 It goes over every subproject and creates the `jacocoReport` task.

+Works with the latest Gradle Android Tools version 1.3.1.

 # Set up

 **root/build.gradle**